cdcabrera/apidoc-mock/README.md

 ## Use

 Generate a "happy path" mock server from [apidoc](http://apidocjs.com/) `@apiSuccessExample` annotations.
-Once the server is setup correctly you should be able update your code comments/annotations and have the mock(s) update with a browser refresh.
+Once the server is set up correctly you should be able to update your code comments/annotations and have the mock(s) update with a browser refresh.

 ### CLI